Music Electives at Hopkinton High School

 At the high school, Band, Chorus and Orchestra are 5 credit major subjects.
 This means that the groups meet 5 times per 7-day cycle.
 The classes are also graded just like any other subject.
 The classes meet during the day and there are very few after school rehearsals so there are generally little or no conflicts with after school sports and activities.
 When conflicts do arise, things can generally be work out with the various coaches and advisers.

 There are two bands at the high school.
-The Repertory Band is open to all students and is comprised of mostly freshmen and sophomores.
+The Symphonic Band is open to all students and is comprised of mostly freshmen and sophomores.
 The Concert Band is an auditioned ensemble that has limited instrumentation.
 The expectations for the groups are the same.
 The difference is the difficulty level of the music that is performed.
 Audition materials, a piece of solo literature and scale requirements, will be available for all of the band students in the middle school band room and on the music department web site.
 Auditions for Concert Band will be held after school during the week of March 3, 2014.

-Because auditions will be held after course selections are due, all students who will be taking band at the high school should register for “Repertory Band”.
+Because auditions will be held after course selections are due, all students who will be taking band at the high school should register for “Symphonic Band”.
 After the auditions are held, the guidance councilors will make the appropriate placement.

 There are no audition requirements for Chorus or Orchestra.
 Students may elect Women’s Choir or Chorus, which is a mixed gender group.
 If a student selects one of the choruses or orchestra, they are guaranteed placement in the group.